 There are so many people that somebody’s elbow has to be in the same space as your stomach right now or else Shanghai will burst.

 If this old woman cannot lean on your back, a man on the edge of the dock will be pushed out to sea.

 And when you finally get through this sea of humanity make it to your apartment building, and manage to shut the door without seriously injuring anyone, the sea will still be there.
 Pressed up against your door.
 Just smoking, talking, living their lives, waiting for a little more space to open up.

-In Shanghai pajamas are a way of life.
-If you’re not going into work or out to dinner, they are considered appropriate attire.
-Children wear them in the lane, twenty-somethings wear them down to the noodle shop, middle aged people wear them while chatting with friends or playing mahjong, and elderly wear them everywhere, all the time.
+In Shanghai, pajamas are a way of life.
+If you’re not going to work or out to dinner, they are considered appropriate attire.
+Children wear them in the lane, twenty-somethings wear them down to the noodle shop, middle-aged people wear them while chatting with friends or playing mahjong, and elderly wear them everywhere, all the time.

 These aren’t your everyday PJs.
 Wearing a pair is like wearing a suit made out of quilts.
 As they usually feature very loud patterns.
 The visual equvilant of a strobe light.